kris2475/LLM-Control-Planner-Generative-AI-for-Smart-Energy-Systems/README.md

 # 🤖 LLM-Control-Planner: Generative AI for Smart Energy Systems

 **LLM-Control-Planner** demonstrates using a **Large Language Model (LLM)** as a *high-level control planner* for embedded or IoT systems.
-It converts natural-language goals into **deterministic JSON control plans** that can be executed by a lower-level controller (simulated ESP32 in this repository).
+It converts natural-language goals into **deterministic JSON control plans** that are executed by a lower-level controller (simulated ESP32 in this repository).

 The focus is on **Generative AI orchestration**, allowing you to showcase complex, intent-driven control without needing real hardware.